Date of Easter: Gauss's Easter algorithm

-To subtract by 1 is exactly what is required for a normal year – since the weekday slips one day forward we should compensate one day less to arrive at the correct weekday (i.e. Sunday).
-For a leap year, b becomes 0 and 2b thus is 0 instead of 8 – which under mod 7, is another subtraction by 1 – i.e., a total subtraction by 2, as the weekdays after the leap day that year slide forward by two days.
+To subtract by 1 is exactly what is required for a normal year, since the weekday slips one day forward, we should compensate one day less to arrive at the correct weekday (i.e. Sunday).
+For a leap year, b becomes 0 and 2b thus is 0 instead of 8, which under mod 7 is another subtraction by 1, i.e., a total subtraction by 2, as the weekdays after the leap day that year slide forward by two days.

 The expression 6d works the same way.
 Increasing d by some number y indicates that the full moon occurs y days later this year, and hence we should compensate y days less.
 Adding 6d is mod 7 the same as subtracting d, which is the desired operation.
 Thus, again, we do subtraction by adding under modulo arithmetic.
 In total, the variable e contains the step from the day after the day of the full moon to the nearest following Sunday, between 0 and 6 days ahead.
-The constant N provides the starting point for the calculations for each century and depends on where 1 January, year 1 was implicitly located when the Gregorian calendar was constructed.
+The constant N provides the starting point for the calculations for each century and depends on where 1 January, year 1, was implicitly located when the Gregorian calendar was constructed.

-The expression d + e can yield offsets in the range 0 to 35 pointing to possible Easter Sundays on 22 March to 26 April.
+The expression d + e can yield offsets in the range 0 to 3,5 pointing to possible Easter Sundays on 22 March to 26 April.
 For reasons of historical compatibility, all offsets of 35 and some of 34 are subtracted by 7, jumping one Sunday back to the day of the full moon (in effect using a negative e of −1).
 This means that 26 April is never Easter Sunday and that 19 April is overrepresented.
 These latter corrections are for historical reasons only and have nothing to do with the mathematical algorithm.
 The offset of 34 is adjusted if (and only if) d = 28 and d = 29 elsewhere in the 19-year cycle.

-Using the Gauss's Easter algorithm for years prior to 1583 is historically pointless since the Gregorian calendar was not utilised for determining Easter before that year.
+Using Gauss's Easter algorithm for years prior to 1583 is historically pointless since the Gregorian calendar was not utilised for determining Easter before that year.
 Using the algorithm far into the future is questionable, since we know nothing about how different churches will define Easter far ahead.
 Easter calculations are based on agreements and conventions, not on the actual celestial movements nor on indisputable facts of history.